 specialists for experts.

-CentraXX Basic – Scientists who are working today to combat the major widespread diseases more effectively need a newly defined infrastructural environment and equally newly designed technical equipment.
-This is the only way their research results can permanently remain at the forefront of progress.
+CentraXX Basic – Scientists working today to combat major widespread diseases need an up-to-date work environment including technical equipment.
+This is the only way their research results can remain at the forefront of progress.
 The establishment of the six German Centers for Health Research (DZG) created the interdisciplinary and inter-institutional basis for Translational Medicine in Germany.
-The aim of these centers is for patients to benefit more quickly from medical therapies and products in the future.
-The active, barrier-free and constant exchange of information between medical treatment and research is the first prerequisite for research results from laboratories to reach medical care more quickly, or at all in the future.
-Translation is intentional and is reflected in the idea of “From Bench to Bed”.
-It is essential that new system IT solutions be developed to surpass the strict requirements, create new potential, and be put to use.
+The aim of these centers is to be able to offer patients new medical therapies and products more quickly in the future.
+The active, barrier-free and constant exchange of information between medical treatment and research is the first required step for translating laboratory research results to modern medical treatment more quickly, or even at all.
+It is therefore essential that new system IT solutions be developed to surpass the strict requirements, create new potential, and be put to use.

 The world of medical IT has experienced a significant imbalance in up-to-date IT solutions.
-Until now, there have been a large number of IT solutions and providers on the side of clinical care (e.g. for the HIS/CWS systems that are required in hospitals), but on the research side there have been virtually no suitable IT solutions developed for the research side.
+Until now, there have been many IT solutions and providers developed for the side of clinical care (e.g. for the HIS/CWS systems that are required in hospitals), but virtually no suitable IT solutions developed for the research side.

-The expertise from science, clinics and industry must be brought together to develop new methods and tools that meet the requirements of medical treatment.
-This leads from improved prevention and diagnosis to individualised treatment and finally to personalised medicine.
+New developments in science, clinics and industry must be brought together to develop new methods and tools to advance the capabilities of medical treatment: everywhere from prevention and diagnosis, to individualized treatment, and finally, to personalized medicine.

 CentraXX – the KAIROS solution